AviAcharya1/TakeUForwardDsa/README.md

-# DSA Learning Essential
+# TakeUForwardDsa

-## Overview
+## Overview (DSA Learning Essential)

-DSA Learning Essential is an interactive web application designed to help beginners learn and track their progress in Data Structures and Algorithms (DSA).
+TakeUForwardDsa is an interactive web application designed to help beginners learn and track their progress in Data Structures and Algorithms (DSA).
 This project provides a structured learning path, interactive problem sets, and progress tracking for various DSA topics.

 ## Features